Creating a financial strategy doesn't have to be scary.

 Protect your most important asset.

 If you think about it, you stand to earn a lot of money over the course of your working life.
-Since your income potential is probably your greatest asset, be sure to protect it with life, health, and, possibly, disability insurance as well.
+Since your income potential is probably your greatest asset, be sure to protect it with life, health, and, possibly, disability insurance.
 That way, if something unfortunate happens during your prime earning years, you—or your loved ones—will be financially protected.

 Accept an employer’s match.